-As the National Association of Corporate Directors’ (NACD) first regional director, Kimberly Simpson provides strategic support for chapter organizations located across the southeast and mid-Atlantic regions.
-She assists in the advancement of world-class NACD programming and networking opportunities for NACD members in Atlanta, Florida, Charlotte (Carolinas), Raleigh/Durham (Research Triangle) and Washington, D.C.
+As a regional director for the National Association of Corporate Directors (NACD), Kimberly Simpson provides strategic support for chapter organizations, assisting in the advancement of world-class NACD programming and networking opportunities for NACD members in Atlanta, Florida, Charlotte (Carolinas), North Texas, Raleigh/Durham (Research Triangle) and Washington, D.C.
 (Capital Area).

 Formerly the chief operating officer for Susan G. Komen for the Cure, Kimberly led the network of more than 120 Susan G. Komen for the Cure affiliates across the United States and had responsibility for the organization’s legal, human resources, information technology, and internal communications functions.
 Additionally, she was the secretary to the board of directors and was a board member of the Susan G. Komen for the Cure Advocacy Alliance, Komen’s Washington, D.C.-based policy organization.
 Prior to joining Komen, Kimberly was vice president and general counsel at Texas Scottish Rite Hospital for Children.